SEO: What Are Core Web Vitals?

 Are Core Web Vitals Important?

 The better your core web vitals metrics are, the better your page experience scores will be.
+In fact, Core Web Vitals are now one of the ranking factors when it comes to Search Engine Optimisation.
 You would be surprised how optimizing your core web vitals metrics gives a much needed organic boost to your website.
+In fact, many SEO companies in Malaysia have started to pay proper attention towards this.

 1. LCP (Largest Contentful Paint)